AdobeDocs/experience-manager-65.en/help/forms/using/creating-custom-adaptive-form-themes.md

     1. **Optional**: In the custom page, override the header.jsp, footer.jsp, and the body.jsp, as required.

-1. Create a cutom template (for example: `/apps/myAfCustomizations/myAfTemplates/forestTemplate`) whose the jcr:content points to custom page created in the previous step (for example: `myAfCustomizations/myAfPages/forestPage)`.
+1. Create a custom template (for example: `/apps/myAfCustomizations/myAfTemplates/forestTemplate`) whose the jcr:content points to custom page created in the previous step (for example: `myAfCustomizations/myAfPages/forestPage)`.

    ![CRX repository snapshot](assets/2-1.png)

 1. Create an Adaptive form using the template created in the previous step.
-The look and feel of the adaptive form is defined by the theme created in To create an adaptive form theme section of this article.
+The look and feel of the adaptive form is defined by the theme created in the To create an adaptive form theme section of this article.